ImgBotApp/InternetNL/detail/web/dnssec/valid/exp_nl.md

-We testen of je domeinnaam is ondertekend met een geldige DNSSEC-handtekening.
+We testen of je domeinnaam is ondertekend met een geldige DNSSEC- handtekening.